 - New Inn

-The New Inn is open again.
-Ross Morgan, who has been running the Crown at the other end of Stratton for the last five years, has also taken on the New Inn.
-The New Inn closed early Jan 2015.
 This is an open-plan pub, which is very lively in the evenings.
 There is an emphasis on sports, with a strong darts-playing culture.
-Show live sports.
+Live sports are shown.

 26 Devizes Road